kubernetes/website/content/en/docs/contribute/localization.md

 Because contributors can't approve their own pull requests, you need at least two contributors to begin a localization.

 All localization teams must be self-sustaining with their own resources.
-We're happy to host your work, but we can't translate it for you.
+The Kubernetes website is happy to host your work, but it's up to you to translate it.

 ### Find your two-letter language code